yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 # Security Considerations

 - CDN's client certificate key is first order security asset and MUST be protected.
-Absent 2FA/MFA, an attacker that can compromise the key might be able to obtain certificates bearing DNO’s identity.
+Absent 2FA/MFA, an attacker that can compromise the key might be able to obtain certificates bearing DNO's identity.
 - Consider collusion of two or more CDNs with contracts with the same DNO (?)
 - TODO merge Yaron's SecCons from draft-sheffer-lurk-cert-delegation